hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/02_variant-calling.md

 ## Variant Calling

-We have already aligned the data, then sorted and cleaned it up for variant calling.
+We have the aligned and cleaned up the data, and have a BAM file ready for calling variants.

 <img src="../img/variant_calling_workflow_2.png" width="450">